The stability of persistent homology of hypergraphs: Introduction

+People have been used networks having group interactions in various disciplines.
+Pairwise representations are not necessarily appropriate when the fundamental interactions involve more than two entities at the same time, such as bionetworks on protein-protein interactions, protein-ligand interactions and microbiome interactions as well as many social networks.
+Hypergraph is the most general mathematical model without constraint conditions for complex networks involving group interactions, which has been extensively used by the recent researchers \cite{interaction3, interaction4, interaction5}, see the review articles \cite{physr,rev111,review}.
+This demands mathematical explorations on hypergraphs for introducing (more) mathematical features that can detect the structures of hypergraphs.

+Since 2010s, Alexander Grigor'yan, Yong Lin, Yuri Muranov and Shing-Tung Yau started to study the topological features of graphs and digraphs, with introducing path homology theory for graphs and digraphs in their series work~\cite{lin1,lin2,lin3,lin4,lin6}, which breaks through some frames of the classical algebraic topology in the sense that their homology theory is able to apply to \textit{incomplete complexes with missing faces}.
+Taking the ideas of path homology, Stephane Bressan, Jingyan Li and the authors of this article introduced \textit{embedded homology} of hypergraphs~\cite{h1} in 2019, which seems one of the most canonical extensions of simplicial homology to hypergraphs in the sense that the representation of a hypergraph in a chain complex induces infimum complex and supremum complex having the same chain homotopy type that is used for defining the embedded homology, see Subsection~\ref{hypergraph-homology} for details.

+The newly introduced embedded homology of hypergraphs has leaded to successful applications in protein-ligand binding network~\cite{liu-xia, lx1} in 2021, where the persistent method for hypergraphs plays an important role for the experimental results.
+A fundamental question arising from practical applications is then whether the barcodes derived from persistent embedded homology is robust.
+In terms of mathematics, the question is about the stability of the persistent embedded homology of hypergraphs.
+The purpose of this article is to give the stability theorem on persistent embedded homology of hypergraphs.

+Our methodology for studying the stability of the persistent embedded homology for hypergraphs is similar to that on the stability of persistent simplicial homology \cite{pmd,pd1}, while some technical difficulties have to be overcome in the case of hypergraphs.
+Since the embedded homology of hypergraphs is a canonical extension of simplicial homology, our stability theorem on persistent embedded homology of hypergraphs can be viewed as a generalization of the stability theorem on persistent simplicial homology that gives a robust topological approach to data modeled by hypergraph.

-In this paper, we consider real-valued functions on hypergraphs and use the persistent homology method to study their qualitative and quantitative behavior.
-Specifically, we study the topological characteristics of hypergraphs as well as morphisms between hypergraphs.
-By applying the persistent homology method to the induced pull-back filtrations as well as the induced push-forward filtrations, we use persistent diagrams to encode the topological characteristics of the morphisms and prove the stability of this encoding.
+Now let us give the detailed discussions.
+We consider real-valued functions on hypergraphs and use the persistent of the embedded homology groups as well as the homology of the associated simplicial complexes to study their qualitative and quantitative behavior.
+Specifically, we study the topological features of hypergraphs as well as morphisms between hypergraphs.
+By applying the persistent of the embedded homology as well as the homology of the associated simplicial complexes to the induced pull-back filtrations as well as the induced push-forward filtrations, we use persistent diagrams to encode the topological features of the morphisms and prove the stability of this encoding.
+The stability that will be proved in this paper gives the theoretical foundation for the applications of the persistent embedded homology for hypergraphs, which says that the out-put of the persistent homology is stable under small perturbations of the observation quantity.